Oklahoma Court Records

 OklahomaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OklahomaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 The court system has pre-trial, trial, and post-trial processes for criminal offenses.
-Depending on the severity of the offense, or the plea the accused person enters, some criminal cases do not go to trial.
+Depending on the severity of the offense or the plea the accused person enters, some criminal cases do not go to trial.
 The court dismisses some cases, and some go straight to sentencing.
-While accused persons may choose to be self-represented, having an attorney will help accused persons navigate the criminal justice system faster and easier.
+While accused persons may choose to be self-represented, having an attorney may help accused persons navigate the criminal justice system faster and more easily.

 In Oklahoma, a large percentage of criminal convictions are the result of plea deals and guilty pleas.
 This statistic means that only a small percentage of criminal cases go to trial.
-It can take a while for criminal cases to go to trial; therefore, to avoid delays, uncertainty, and extended pre-trial custody time, many defendants choose to accept plea deals or settle criminal cases without trials.
+Criminal cases may take a while to go to trial; therefore, many defendants accept plea deals or settle criminal cases without trials to avoid delays, uncertainty, and extended pre-trial custody time.

 When Does a Criminal Defendant Have the Right to a Trial?